For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 3. Avoid quotes and clichés

 4,000 characters (roughly 500 words) might sound like a lot, but each one is precious in a personal statement.
-Any characters spent quoting other people or using unoriginal phrases are ones that could have been used to explain why unis should offer you a place.
+Any characters spent quoting other people or using unoriginal phrases could have been used to explain why unis should offer you a place.

 So, maybe forget the quotes by famous people you found on Google.
 It's better to say something which reflects you, not them.